Osinbajo seeks measures for speedy judicial process - Nigeria Today

 He urged the court to insist on enforcement of the arbitration clause by declining jurisdiction and award substantial costs against parties engaged in the practice.

-He also expressed confidence that the workshop would aid the justices and judges in the adjudication and resolution of lingering disputes bedeviling the sector.

-Minister of power, works and housing, Raji Fashola, who was present used the opportunity to urge the judges to allow the Nigeria Electricity Regulatory Commission (NERC) do its work to enhance the Nigeria power sector, which is a driving force of investment, in adjudication of cases relating to power and the DISCOs.

-Executive Director IIPELP and Visiting Professor of Energy Law, Niyi Ayoola-Daniels, stated that the workshop with the theme, Law and the Changing Face of Petroleum, Gas and Power Sectors in Nigeria, was to intimate judicial officers and judges on the appropriate legal, fiscal and regulatory issues in recent policy decision by the oil and energy stakeholders.
+Executive Director IIPELP and visiting Professor of Energy Law, Niyi Ayoola-Daniels, stated that the workshop was to intimate judicial officers and judges on the appropriate legal, fiscal and regulatory issues in recent policy decision by the oil and energy stakeholders.

 Do you something awesome to share with the world?
 Click here to share